DoctorMcKay/node-steam-user/README.md

 `ownsApp`, `getOwnedDepots`, and `ownsDepot`.

 This is only emitted if `enablePicsCache` is `true`.

+*This event was renamed from `appOwnershipCached` in v4.22.1.
+It can still be used by the old name, although such usage is deprecated and will be removed in a future release.*

 ### changelist
 - `changenumber` - The changenumber of the changelist we just received